 The book takes on, above all else, the role of providing space for the display of Göttin’s works—documentation images have been removed from their backgrounds, allowing frontal views to ‘hang’ on the page’s surface, and for perspectival views to ‘sit’ within the page’s surface area.
 This newly created space, while it might at times emulate three dimensions, also provides the conditions for occurances not normally possible within real life.
 Physically small works are scaled up to the largest possible size, whilst larger ones are forced to scale down in line within the page’s allowances.

 This single-page website, designed for Chilean artist Martín La Roche Contreras, is established within the fertile space between two parallel worlds: Imagery and Words.
-While a single page might initially appear to be finite in its possibilities, this one-pager utilises the potential infinity of digital material to push associations between word and image beyond a simple 1:1 relationship.
+While a one-pager might initially appear to be finite in its possibilities, this website utilises the potential infinity of digital material to push associations between word and image beyond a simple 1:1 relationship.
 A single passage runs throughout the page, and hover states are used to activate specific images to lure the user in to explore further and discover major slide shows featuring Martín’s works.
 What results is not simply a series of binary associations, but instead constellations intended to illustrate important movements within Contreras’ work.

-In 1994, American artist Barbara Kruger exhibited a German version of one of her large scale political wall-texts for the exhibition entitled “World morality” at Kunsthalle Basel.
-23 years later, Swiss artist Doris Lasch and I were invited to participate in the exhibition entitled “Exposed Exhibitions” — to be held at the same location.
+In 1994, American artist Barbara Kruger exhibited a German version of one of her large scale political wall-texts for the exhibition entitled “World morality” at Kunsthalle Basel (CH).
+23 years later, Swiss artist Doris Lasch and I were invited to participate in the exhibition entitled “Exposed Exhibitions”—to be held at the same location.
 For our contribution, we worked with the only known installation shot of Kruger’s 1994 work to be found within the Kunsthalle’s archive.